kiafoulad/kiafoulad/README.md

 - 👀 I’m interested in computional finance
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me kiafoulad in social media or kiafoulad81@gmail.com
+- 📫 How to reach me kiafoulad on social media or kiafoulad81@gmail.com

 <!---
 kiafoulad/kiafoulad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.